Asana/node-asana-preview/docs/GoalsApi.md

   'team': 31326, // String | Globally unique identifier for the team.
   'workspace': 31326, // String | Globally unique identifier for the workspace.
   'timePeriods': 221693,506165, // [String] | Globally unique identifiers for the time periods.
-  'optFields': ["status","is_workspace_level","num_likes","html_notes","notes","workspace","followers","time_period","start_on","name","current_status_update","due_on","likes","liked","metric","team","owner"] // [String] | This endpoint returns a compact resource, which excludes some properties by default.
+  'optFields': ["status","current_status_update","notes","is_workspace_level","followers","name","num_likes","team","start_on","html_notes","likes","liked","owner","workspace","due_on","metric","time_period"] // [String] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 };

 apiInstance.getGoals(opts, (error, data, response) => {